tinazunner/NCOR-Network/docs/faq.md

 ### How can I establish an NCOR center in my country?

-Contact the NCOR leadership to discuss establishing a national center for ontological research in your country.
+Click the "Join NCOR" link and indicate your interest in starting an NCOR center.
+Shortly after, NCOR leadership will reach out to discuss establishing a national center for ontological research in your country.
 Each center maintains its cultural uniqueness while adhering to shared standards for disambiguation and interoperability.

 ### Where can I get training in ontology development?

 NCOR offers various training opportunities through its national centers, including workshops, courses, and mentorship programs.
-Check the [working groups](/docs/support/working-groups) page for more information.
+Check the [working groups](/docs/events) page for more information.

 ### How can ontologies help with AI systems?